 Decrease in personal casualty and theft loss limit.
 Each personal casualty or theft loss is limited to the excess of the loss over \$100 (instead of \$500).
-In addition, the 10%-of-AGI limit continues to apply to the net loss.
+In addition, the 10%-of-adjusted-gross-income (AGI) limit continues to apply to the net loss.

 Disaster losses.
 The special rules that were in effect in 2008 and 2009 for losses of personal use property attributable to federally declared disasters do not apply to losses occurring in 2010 and later years.
-Instead, these losses will be subject to the 10%-of-AGI limit and will be deductible only if you itemize your deductions.
-These losses will continue to be subject to the \$100-per-loss limit.
+Instead, these losses are subject to the 10%-of-AGI limit and are deductible only if you itemize your deductions.
+These losses are subject to the \$100-per-loss limit.
+The special rules do apply to a loss you are deducting in 2010 from a disaster that was declared a federal disaster in tax years beginning after 2007 and that occurred before 2010.
+For details, see the instructions for line 17 on page 4.